 Central Park, New York – Three Day New York Itinerary

 Both sides of the museum are flanked by Central Park.
 Did you know that Central Park is one of the most filmed locations in the World?
 How can it not be?
-I went back again the next day to explore the Central Park.
+I went back again the next day to explore Central Park.
 The only place in New York that I visited twice.
-It is huge and few hours will never do justice to this place.
+It is huge and a few hours will never do justice to this place.
 Walking between the various places is not feasible and I ended up taking a local bus or a cab.
 The first day I went to the reservoir, the Great Lawn and areas surrounding the pond.
-Just outside the Central Park, the famous Plaza hotel (remember Home Alone: 2?) is located.
+Just outside Central Park, the famous Plaza hotel (remember Home Alone: 2?) is located.